gerep/gerep.github.io/now.md

 (This is a [now page](https://nownownow.com/about))

-Not playing on my computer anymore =)
+I am back to playing but with moderation, there is the right time and I think I have found it.

 Still answering "no" to focus on what is significant.

 Practioner of the Stoic philosophy.

-I have finished the course [Data Science Math Skills](https://www.coursera.org/learn/datasciencemathskills/) and it was really helpful but it demands practice, like everything else.
-With that, I can restart the course [Machine Learning](https://www.coursera.org/learn/machine-learning).

-Small talk easily bores me the way it never did, which is a good thing.

-Trying to help my oldest son to understand his feelings, why and how they come to be, the way we react to situations outside of our control.
-Basicaly, the Stoic way of seing the world.
+Gave up on all the AI stuff.
+I believe it is still the future but I need to focus on something else that will help me start my own business instead of just studying non-stop.

 I am writing down anything that comes to my mind in a small notebook.
+Evernote is being usefull but I need to improve my note taking habilities.

-Updated February 27th, 2020.
+Updated May 15th, 2020.